![]() |

 the

-movements sought to save the idea of a An
+movements sought to save the idea of a free State of

 equally tragic fate awaited the fellow-fighters of the Prophet.
 In the